CSCfi/csc-user-guide/GETTING_STARTED.md

 ```

 then save the file, exit the editor and Git will read the commit message you typed into the file.

+If you forget to give a message with the -m argument, you can enter it when the text editor opens to confirm the commit operation.

 #### Pushing the commits to GitHub